+Advertisers calculate Cost Per Engagement by dividing the total amount spent by the number of measured engagements.
 Like other pricing models that require a definitive action, it’s a lower-risk way to ensure that your ad spend is producing results.
-CPE is calculated by dividing your total amount spent by the number of measured engagements.
-There are only two end results, both beneficial in their own ways: a user engages with the ad (mission accomplished!) or doesn’t (you don’t pay and can retool your campaign without financial sacrifice).
+There are only two end results, both beneficial in their own ways.
+If a user engages with the ad, you’ve succeeded!
+If they don’t, you can retool your campaign without additional payments.

 There are many types of engagement, but here are a few of the most popular examples:

 It’s up to the advertiser to figure out how they want users to engage with their ads and set that definition.
-There is one thing that all CPE advertisers generally agree on, though–the engagement must be the result of some high-quality action.
-Where CPI and CPV campaigns are specific about the action that needs to be taken, CPE ads are constantly finding new ways to engage users.
-This gives advertisers the freedom to define what counts as engagement on their own terms, which also makes it easier to quickly adapt to new advertising trends and mediums.
+There is one thing that app marketers generally agree on, though — the engagement must be the result of some high-quality action.
+Where CPI and CPV campaigns are specific about the required action, CPE ads are constantly finding new ways to engage users.
+This gives advertisers the freedom to define what counts as engagement on their own terms, it easier to adapt to new advertising trends and mediums quickly.
 The increased creative output allowed by this flexibility, as well as smarter budgeting options and stronger engagement levels, are just some of the benefits of CPE advertising.

 CPE campaigns are often delivered to audiences via value-exchange advertising formats like offerwalls.
-The mobile gaming space in particular is home to some of the most successful CPE campaigns ever run.
-There are plenty of mediums besides mobile games where CPE ads would work well; they’re also rising on social media.
-Games are just a natural environment for cost-per-engagement campaigns because they can easily provide players with digital rewards in return for engagement, increasing the odds of interaction.
+The mobile gaming space, in particular, is home to some of the most successful CPE campaigns ever run.
+There are plenty of mediums besides mobile games where CPE ads work well — they’re also rising on social media.
+Games are just a natural environment for cost per engagement campaigns because they can easily provide players with digital rewards in return for engagement, increasing the odds of interaction.